devychen/Course_Intro2CL/README.md

 1) feature extraction
 2) apply algorithm on dataset
 3) inspect resulting structure
-How to evaluate a model
+5. **How to evaluate a model**
+- Recall
+- Precision
+- Accuracy
-Recall, Precision, Accuracy, TNR
+- TNR
-How are these calculated?
+- How are these calculated?
-When should you use which measure? → Is it more important to catch everyone with the disease and maybe treat healthy patients, or is it better to miss some patients but be sure not to treat healthy people?
+- When should you use which measure?
+  - Is it more important to catch everyone with the disease and maybe treat healthy patients, or is it better to miss some patients but be sure not to treat healthy people?
 Is it better to censor non-harmful tweets and make sure to censor every hate speech tweet ... ?
-4. NLP segmentation
+4. **NLP segmentation**
-Preprocessing
+- Preprocessing
+- Tokenisation
+  - What is a token
-Tokenisation: What is a token, what are the challenges (contracted forms, hyphenated forms, periods (St.), special characters, NER, …)
+  - What are the challenges (contracted forms, hyphenated forms, periods (St.), special characters, NER, …)
+- Sentence segmentation:
-Sentence segmentation: How are sentences defined, what are the challenges in sentence segmentation (esp. with regards to other languages than English)
+  - How are sentences defined
+  - What are the challenges in sentence segmentation (esp. with regards to other languages than English)

-S6 ASR
+### Section 6.
+ASR

 Brief introduction to speech (phones and phonemes, vocal tract) How speech is represented with computers
 Different speech processing applications